-Primary lymphoma of the female genital organs are extremely rare and make less than 0.5% of all malignant diseases of female genital organs [1].
-Lymphomas of female genital organs may be found within the disseminated, systemic lymphoma more often [4].
-According to a comprehensive study conducted by Nasioudis et al. [9] in 2017, in 697 cases of women with primary genital lymphoma, the ovary was affected in 37% of the cases, the cervix in 21.4%, while in 16.5% of the cases the lymphoma was endometrially localized.
-Most commonly, diffuse large B-cell lymphoma occurs on the genital organs, followed by follicular lymphoma subtype, while the primary endometrial MALT lymphoma is quite rare [4].
+Primary lymphoma of the female genital organs are extremelly rare and make less than 0.5% of all malignant diseases of female genital organs [1].
+Lymphomas of the female genital organs may be found within the disseminated, systemic lymphoma more often [4].
+According to a comprehensive study conducted by Nasioudis D. and associates in 2017, in 697 cases of women with primary genital lymphoma, the ovary was affected in 37% of cases, the cervix in 21.4%, while in 16.5% of cases the lymphoma was endometrially localized [9].
+Most commonly, diffuse large B-cell lymphoma occurs on the genital organs, followed by follicular lymphoma subtype while the primary endometrial MALT lymphoma is quite rare [4].